petrstepanov/gnome-macos-remap/README.md

 Install `autokey`, `autokey-gtk` and `git` packages with the package manager of your chioce.
 On Debian based distribution (Ubuntu, Pop!, Zorin...) run `sudo apt-get install git autokey autokey-gtk`.
 On Fedora run `sudo dnf install git autokey autokey-gtk`.

 ## Installation
-Check out the repository to an arbitrary location and run the `install.sh` script in Terminal.
+1. Check out the repository to some arbitrary location and run the `install.sh` script in Terminal.
 Script will ask for administrator password.

 ```
 git clone https://github.com/petrstepanov/gnome-macos-remap